eventnetusa/eventnet/src/_vip/medicare-oep.md

       image_2_path: /uploads/rv-agent.jpg
     video_block:
       video_id:
+  - text_block_markdown: >-
-  - text_block_markdown: 'In select markets, EventNetUSA will provide branded, leased RV with a certified driver.
-RV size and dimension TBD based on availability in each market.&nbsp;**Note: EventNetUSA cannot guarantee that all client requests will be fulfilled and ready to open by Medicare OEP due to availability of fleet vehicles and mall displays as pictured above.**'
+      In select markets, EventNetUSA will provide branded, leased RV with a certified driver.
+RV size and dimension TBD based on availability in each market.&nbsp;

+      **Note: EventNetUSA cannot guarantee that all client requests will be fulfilled and ready to open by Medicare OEP due to availability of fleet vehicles and mall displays as pictured above.**
     single_image_block:
       single_image_path:
     double_image_block: